VUEngine/vuengine.github.io/documentation/tutorial/versus-mode.md

     </span>
 </div>

 Then, in `Disk.c`, create `Disk::handlePropagatedMessage` as follows.
-First, we need to reset the `Disk`'s position when the messages about versus mode arrive, and then we must make it to start moving when the message `kMessageStartGame` arrives.
+First, reset the `Disk`'s position when the messages about versus mode arrive, and then make it to start moving when the message `kMessageStartGame` arrives.

-In particular, we are going to mutate the `mustSychronize` when the local system corresponds to player 1, so it doesn't override its position when synchronizing with the other system:
+In particular, we need to mutate the `mustSychronize` when the local system corresponds to player 1, so it doesn't override its position when synchronizing with the other system:

 ```cpp
 bool Disk::handlePropagatedMessage(int32 message)